SIMULATAN/gradle-reflections-plugin/README.md

 This plugin is a revival of the [gradle-reflections-plugin](https://github.com/manosbatsis/gradle-reflections-plugin) by [manosbatsis](https://github.com/manosbatsis) - consider this a rewrite / modernization.

 I wanted to use the plugin in a project, but it wasn't compatible with reflections 0.10.2, so I forked it and made the necessary changes.
-I hope this fork will keep you from debugging for hours to find out the version incompability like I had to.
+I hope this rewrite will keep you from debugging for hours to find out the version incompability like I had to.

 Most of the codebase is taken from the original plugin, full credit goes to Manos Batsis for that.

 Changes I made:
 - Update to Gradle 8
 - Update to Reflections 0.10.2
+- Java 8+ compability
 - Switch to kotlin dsl
 - Rewrite gradle buildscript
 - Replace lombok with manual getters and setters